DeclanChidlow/vale.rocks/src/posts/neovim.md

 vim.g.mapleader = " "
 ```

 If I'm opening and closing brackets, there is a reasonable assumption that I wish to enter them, so I have binds that place my cursor within them after creating them.
-The same applies to quotes and backticks.
+The same applies to quotes and backticks, though I specifically avoid the functionality with triple backticks as they're used for delineating codeblocks in markdown.

 ```lua
 map("i", "<>", "<><left>", { desc = "Enter into angled brackets" })